spcorcor18/LPO-8800/lectures/Lecture 5/README.md

 * For sample proportions $(\hat{pi})$: what does the sampling distribution look like, assuming a large enough sample size?
 That is, what is its shape, mean and standard deviation/ standard error?

-* Be able to use information about the sampling distribution of $\hat{pi}$ to calculate the probability of obtaining a random sample with a proportion $\hat{pi}$ ̂that is higher or lower than some specific value (or, between two specific values).
+* Be able to use information about the sampling distribution of $\pi$ to calculate the probability of obtaining a random sample with a proportion $\hat{pi}$ ̂that is higher or lower than some specific value (or, between two specific values).

 * Simulating sampling distributions in Stata: know how to sample repeatedly from population data and create a dataset of the results.
 See the handout "Useful Stata Commands for Simulation" in the Stata resources folder for a full description of related Stata commands.